helenachiuchiu/Sustainable-Vendor-Decision-System-CogitoCore/README.md

 ## 📊 Evaluation Criteria

 ### 1. Cost (Lower is Better)
-- Total procurement cost in USD
+- Total purchasing cost in USD
 - Weighted against other factors

 ### 2. Quality (Higher is Better)